top of page

 What an incredible, life-changing experience!

-During my time with SPOTS/WILDE, I discovered not only the importance of protecting and nurturing the nature we all cherish but how well we can achieve this with technology. 🛩️ This experience was so inspiring that I couldn’t walk away—I continued working with them to contribute even more! 🦏 🌿 🐆
+During my time with SPOTS/WILD, I discovered not only the importance of protecting and nurturing the nature we all cherish but how well we can achieve this with technology. 🛩️ This experience was so inspiring that I couldn’t walk away—I continued working with them to contribute even more! 🦏 🌿 🐆

 A huge thank you to Robi, Johan, and Arina for teaching me that loving nature isn't just about admiration—it's about being part of it, working with it, and making a real impact. 🐘